Brand New Day (comics): New supporting cast

+Other characters

-Other charactersRyan Maxwell - A construction worker who is knocked off a platform by Menace while changing the sign on the exterior of the Daily Bugle building.
-Spider-Man arrives to catch Bill, but Ryan's neck is injured in the process.
+Ryan Maxwell – A construction worker who is knocked off a platform by Menace while changing the sign on the exterior of the Daily Bugle building.
+Spider-Man arrives to catch Ryan, but Ryan's neck is injured in the process.
 Ryan later approaches the lawyer Matt Dowd, asking if he can sue Spider-Man for knocking him off a building.
-Dowd tells him that because his identity is unknown, they can file a "John Doe" complaint and serve him by publication; if he doesn't respond, they get a default judgment against him.Bruno Karnelli - The overweight son of a Karnelli and a Manfredi, who credits his parents' marriage with bringing the two crime families together, although he is offended that he has not been invited to their big meeting.
+Dowd tells him that because his identity is unknown, they can file a "John Doe" complaint and serve him by publication; if he doesn't respond, they get a default judgment against him.

+Bruno Karnelli – The overweight son of a Karnelli and a Manfredi, who credits his parents' marriage with bringing the two crime families together, although he is offended that he has not been invited to their big meeting.
 He makes a deal with Mister Negative, who promises to make Bruno head of both families.
 After Sean Boyle accidentally plants a spider-tracer on him, Spider-Man follows him (hoping it will lead him back to Boyle) as he is pulled into a blue van and kidnapped.
-Bruno is tied to a table by Mister Negative and his Inner Demons as they extract a large amount of blood from him, until they are interrupted by Spider-Man, who lets them escape in order to save Bruno.
+Bruno is tied to a table by Mister Negative and his Inner Demons as they extract a large amount of blood from him, until they are interrupted by Spider-Man, who lets them escape to save Bruno.
 Spider-Man believes that the only way Bruno would become leader of the crime families is if all other candidates for the job are killed, which makes Bruno realize that this has been Mister Negative's plan all along.
 Bruno then tells Spider-Man where to find them.